Canop/resc/README.md

 This is a very preliminary version, without any kind of guarantee.

-It's still a Work In Progress and presented here for easier peer review.
+It's still a Work In Progress and submitted to GitHub for easier peer review.

 # License